nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 ## Implementation in NEP-PACK: basic usage, no derivatives

-In the above example, all the derivatives of `M` were available in the function call.
-The nonlinearity is in many cases complicated, and its derivatives may require man-hours to compute, or may be very computationally expensive.
+In the above example, all the derivatives of `M` were easy to compute by hand and made available in the fortran subroutine.
+In many applications, the nonlinearity is not so simple, and its derivatives may require man-hours to analyze and implement, or may be very computationally expensive.

-Many algorithms do not require a very accurate derivative, and we now show how you can make a numerical approximation of the derivative available, if you do not want to compute the exact derivative.
+Many NEP-algorithms in NEP-PACK do not require a very accurate derivative, and we now show how you can make a numerical approximation of the derivative available, if you do not want to compute the exact derivative.
-We compute it with finite differences below, but any procedure may be used.
+We compute it with finite differences below, but any numerical differentiation procedure may be used.
-(We now suppose the fortran code above ignores the `der` variable.)
+(The below code does not use derivatives in `mder`, since all calls are done with `der=0`.)

 ```julia
 julia> n=100;